+08.01 Explain the main components of pre-fire planning and can identify steps to complete a pre-fire plan review.
+08.02 Explain building construction and components and how they interrelate to pre-fire planning.
+08.03 Identify steps taken during size-up and recognize the order in which they will take place at an incident.
 08.04 Describe concepts for effectiveness of fire ground communications 08.05 Define the main functions within an IMS system and how they interrelate during an incident.
 08.06 Identify concepts for managing resources for expanding incidents.
 09.0 Identify the fundamentals and technical knowledge needed for proper fire scene interpretations, including recognizing and conducting origin and cause, preservation of evidence and documentation, scene security, motives of the fire setter, and types of fire causes.
 The student will be able to: 09.01 Identify the responsibilities of a firefighter when responding to the scene of a fire.
 09.02 Describe the implications of constitutional amendments as they apply to fire investigations.
 09.03 Define the common terms used in fire investigations.
 09.04 Explain how the basic elements of fire dynamics affect cause determination.
 09.05 Describe how fire progression is affected by fire protection systems and building construction and design.
 09.06 Discuss the basic principles of electricity as an ignition source.
 09.07 Describe the process of conducting investigations using the scientific method.
 09.08 Identify the characteristics of an incendiary fire and common motives of the fire setter.
 10.0 Describe and discuss methods of instruction involved in planning and conducting an effective training program for adult learners.
 The student will be able to: 10.01 Define various roles and characteristics of an instructor.
 10.02 Describe the responsibilities of an instructor.
 10.03 Explain how ethics influence students and instruction in a classroom.
 10.04 Explain legal issues faced by instructors.
 10.05 Identify difficult students and how to deal with them.
 10.06 Describe types of feedback.
-10.07 Discuss the instructor's role in safety in the classroom.

 10.08 Describe and discuss the characteristics and motivation of adult learners.

 10.09 Define the four levels of evaluation.

 10.10 Describe the elements of an effective training program.

 10.11 Identify questions that should be asked when planning a training program.

 10.12 List methods used to evaluate a program.

 10.13 Identify the components of a training proposal.

 10.14 Recognize what needs to be kept in training records.

 10.15 Identify concerns when choosing instructors and facilities.